Lankanectes pera: Description

 It is larger than the Lankanectes corrugatus.
 Body length of mature male is 66.0 mm and mature female ranges from 51.0 mm to 55.8 mm.
 Dorsal surface chocolate brown with unequal dark patches and small pale spots.
 Venter grayish.
 A light-brown bar is present with dark edges on inter-orbital area.
 There are white tubercles found on throat.
 Edge of the upper lip, toes, foot and flank are uniformly gray.
 Body stout with dorsally flat head.
 Head with a cephalic knob.
 Canthal edges indistinct.
 Loreal region convex.
 Nostrils oval.
 Tympanum, cephalic ridges and pineal ocellus absent.
-Tusk like vomerine teeth present.
+Tusk-like vomerine teeth present.
 Large tongue emarginated without a lingual papilla.
 There are two fang-like processes found on the mandible.
 Dorsal surface of head and body covered possess corrugations.
 Glandular warts are white-tipped.
 Finger tips round and enlarge without adhesive discs.
 Webbing on fingers and nuptial pads absent.

 Threats

 There are currently many different threats that concern the corrugated frogs as they are currently critically endangered according to the IUCN Red List.
 The species resides in high altitudes and is limited in distribution due to habitat destruction.
 Much of this habitat deterioration is caused by increasing climate change.
 In Sri Lanka where the corrugated frogs are located, rainfall per year has been declining especially in the western slopes.
 This has caused increasing dry periods that threaten Lankanectes pera the existence and well-being of the species.
-In addition to this, the increase in annual temperature has risen across the country in the past century by about 1.1oC.
-These factors greatly increase the risk of forest fires that further damage the frog's habitat.
+In addition to this, the increase in annual temperature has risen across the country in the past century by about 1.1 C. These factors greatly increase the risk of forest fires that further damage the frog's habitat.

 The frog species currently resides in the Knuckles Mountain Forest Reserve.
 This reserve faces threats that include extensive agricultural practices, illegal cardamom plantations, and the restless pollution from pesticide use.
 The unregulated research work and construction of resorts and other houses, uncontrolled tourism, and human set forest fires continue to be growing concerns in the efforts to save the environment of the corrugated frogs along with the species itself.